-- Payment of the scheduled Interest Amount, when aggregated with distributions on all Tier 1 Capital instruments paid or scheduled for payment in the then current financial year, would exceed the amount of Distributable Items then applicable to the Issuer.
-Tier 1 Capital instruments include other instruments that qualify as Tier 1 Capital (including the Notes and other Additional Tier 1 Capital instruments). - Payment of the scheduled Interest Amount, when aggregated with any other distributions or payments of the kind referred to in Article 141(2) of the CRD IV or in provisions of the Relevant Rules relating to other limitations on distributions or payments, would cause any Maximum Distributable Amount to be exceeded.
+Payment of the scheduled Interest Amount, when aggregated with distributions on all Tier 1 Capital instruments paid or scheduled for payment in the then current financial year, would exceed the amount of Distributable Items then applicable to the Issuer.
+Tier 1 Capital instruments include other instruments that qualify as Tier 1 Capital (including the Notes and other Additional Tier 1 Capital instruments).

+Payment of the scheduled Interest Amount, when aggregated with any other distributions or payments of the kind referred to in Article 141(2) of the CRD IV or in provisions of the Relevant Rules relating to other limitations on distributions or payments, would cause any Maximum Distributable Amount to be exceeded.
 Distributions referred to in Article 141(2) of the CRD IV include dividends, payments, distributions and write-up amounts on all Tier 1 instruments (including the Notes and other Additional Tier 1 Capital instruments), and certain bonuses paid to employees.
 The Maximum Distributable Amount imposes a cap on the Issuer's ability to pay interest on the Notes, and on the Issuer's ability to reinstate the Prevailing Outstanding Amount of the Notes following a Write Down upon the occurrence of a Trigger Event.
-As of the date of this Prospectus, the Maximum Distributable Amount will apply if certain capital buffers, minimum MREL requirements, and, as from January 1, 2023, leverage buffers, are not maintained, on top of minimum capital requirements (the "Pillar 1" capital requirements) and additional capital requirements ("Pillar 2" capital requirements, or "P2R").
+As of the date of this Prospectus, the Maximum Distributable Amount will apply if certain capital buffers (and, upon implementation of the CRDV, leverage buffers) are not maintained, on top of minimum capital requirements (the "Pillar 1" capital requirements) and additional capital requirements ("Pillar 2" capital requirements, or "P2R").
 It is generally equal to a percentage of the current period's net income, group share, with the percentage ranging between 0% and 60% depending on the extent of the breach of buffer requirements.

-As at December 31, 2020, the Issuer's pro-forma buffer to Maximum Distributable Amount based on the 2020 SREP (as confirmed by the final notification received from the ECB) is €21.5 billion (based on capital requirements applicable as at January 1, 2021 and €695.5 billion of risk-weighted assets as at December 31, 2020).
+As at December 31, 2019, the Issuer's pro-forma buffer to Maximum Distributable Amount based on the 2019 SREP (as confirmed by the final notification received from the ECB) is €13.6 billion (based on capital requirements applicable as at January 1, 2019 and €669 billion of risk-weighted assets as at December 31, 2019).